The Great Pyrenees and the Rottweilers are two respected, well-known, and much-loved purebred dog breeds in the world of companion canines.

 The Great Pyrenees was bred to have an extreme tolerance for weather conditions and extreme patience to work long hours heading off predators and herding the livestock.

-Once livestock guarding and herding was no longer so necessary, the Great Pyrenees breed found new life as the official “Royal Dog of France” under King Louis XIV, where their giant size made them useful guarding the royal residences.
+Once livestock guarding and herding was no longer so necessary, the Great Pyrenees breed found new life as the official “Royal Dog of France” under King Louis XIV, where their giant size made them useful for guarding the royal residences.

 The Rottweiler is the 8th most popular (out of 195 American Kennel Club registered dog breeds) purebred dog breed in America today.